Mason-Austin/LAB-pet-adoption/README.md

 * Create a setup branch and push up the usual stuff
 * Review the [Instructions](instructions.md)

-# UPDATE THIS README WHEN THE ASSIGNMENT IS COMPLETED
+# UPDATE THIS README WHEN THE ASSIGNMET IS COMPLETED